Lucian Grainge: Honors and awards

 He was awarded an honorary doctorate of music by the Berklee College of Music in May 2016 and an honorary doctorate of global commerce by Northeastern University in May 2017.

 In March 2019, Grainge received a PTTOW!
 Icon Award, which "honors trailblazers in their industries who have had an impact on culture around the world."

 In September 2019, Grainge received the Golden Plate Award of the American Academy of Achievement presented by Awards Council member Peter Gabriel.

 In 2020, Billboard named Grainge as the first-ever Executive of the Decade after he topped the magazine's "Power 100" list as the most powerful person in the music business in 2013, 2015, 2016 and 2019.
-He is the only person to ever hold that distinction more than once and for consecutive years.
-He was subsequently named No. 1 on the list for 2022 and 2023 for a record six times.
+He is the only person to ever hold that distinction four times and for consecutive years.
+He was subsequently named No. 1 on the list for 2022, 2023, 2024, and 2026, bringing his total to a record eight times.

 Irving Azoff called him "the great hope for the music business" and Jimmy Iovine commented that Grainge "is working to restore [a] spirit of risk-taking and innovation" by being "willing and open to entrepreneurship and that kind of thing the record industry has gotten depleted of."
 An interview feature in Billboard described Grainge as "a fierce and tireless advocate for the recorded-music business".
 In 2013, CNET wrote that "Grainge is positioning Universal to lead the pack" of major labels in their embracing of new digital opportunities.
 A 2014 front-page Los Angeles Times profile said that "if anyone can save the music business, it might be Grainge."

 In January 2020, Grainge was awarded a star on the Hollywood Walk of Fame with UMG artists including Beck, Justin Bieber, Birdman, Lewis Capaldi, Tori Kelly, Sam Smith, and Hailee Steinfeld in attendance.
 Shawn Mendes and Lionel Richie were the ceremony's featured presenters.
 Ellen K of KOST Radio Morning Show host, the emcee of the event, said, "I've never seen so many stars show up to a Walk of Fame ceremony before."

+In 2025, Variety ranked him eighth on its list of the most powerful executives in the entertainment industry.

+In March 2026, Brentford F.C. announced an investment by Sir Lucian Grainge and his appointment to the board of the club's holding company, Best Intentions Analytics Limited.